redacademy/starfish-winter-2018/plugins/stf-functionality/README.md

-# RED Functionality Plugin
+# Starfish Functionality Plugin

-A template for a WordPress functionality plugin for RED Academy students.
+A WordPress functionality plugin for the Starfish theme.